ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 11. Intellectual property / licensing

+Per the [OpenSSF Charter](https://charter.openssf.org/), which is binding on this WG and takes precedence over anything below.
+All contributions, regardless of content type, require a Developer Certificate of Origin sign-off.
+Each Technical Initiative selects its own license per content type, from the options the OpenSSF Charter permits:

-- Code: Apache License 2.0 with the Developer Certificate of Origin.
+- Code: Apache License 2.0 or the MIT License.
+- Data: any Community Data License Agreement (CDLA).
+- Specifications: the Community Specification License, Version 1.0.
-- Documentation: Creative Commons Attribution 4.0.
+- All other documentation: Creative Commons Attribution 4.0 International.

-- Data: CDLA-Permissive 2.0.
-- Trademarks per Linux Foundation policy.
+Trademarks, and any request for a license outside these options, follow Linux Foundation policy.
-- Alternative licenses require approval per Linux Foundation Governing Board policy.

 ## 12. Community assets